Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Engage your back muscles and pull your body up towards the bar.

-- Once your chin is over the bar, pause for a moment and then lower yourself back down to the starting position.
+- Once your chin is over the bar, pause briefly and lower yourself back down to the starting position.

 8. Neutral-Grip Pull-Ups/Chin Up

-Neutral grip pull/chin up variation can be useful for those who have shoulder injuries or pain, as it can be less stressful on the shoulder joint.
+Neutral grip pull/chin-up variation can be useful for those with shoulder injuries or pain, as it can be less stressful on the shoulder joint.

 9. Mixed-Grip Pull-Ups And Chin Up